Travel with UAF-OLLI

 July 10 - 12 Delta Junction: Its Farms, People and History

 August 1 - 4 Kotzebue: Fish Camp and Inupiat Culture

 A $100 non-refundable deposit is due at registration.

 We strongly recommend that all excursion participants purchase travel insurance from an insurance carrier of their own choice.
 If you must cancel your trip due to health or other problems, OLLI cannot refund payments unless the travel vendor agrees to refund what OLLI has already paid in advance.

-Here are links to two carriers that were recommended by our vendors:
+Here is one link to a carrier that was recommended by our vendors: